davidusb-geek/emhass/README.md

 "continual_publish": true
 ```
 In this automation the day-ahead optimization is performed once a day, everyday at 5:30am.
-If the `freq` parameter is set to `30` *(default)* in the configuration, the results of the day-ahead optimization will generate 48 values (for each entity), a value for each 30 minutes in a day (i.e. 24 hrs x 2).
+If the `freq` parameter is set to `30` *(default)* in the configuration, the results of the day-ahead optimization will generate 48 values *(for each entity)*, a value for each 30 minutes in a day *(i.e. 24 hrs x 2)*.

-Setting the parameter `continual_publish` to `true` in the configuration page, will allow EMHASS to store the optimization results as entities/sensors into json files. `continual_publish` will periodically (every `freq` amount of minutes) run a publish, and publish the optimization results of each generated entities/sensors to Home Assistant.
-The current state of the sensor/entity being updated every time publish runs, selecting one of the 48 stored values, by comparing the stored values timestamps, the current timestamp and [`"method_ts_round": "first"`](#the-publish-data-specificities) to select the optimal stored value.
+Setting the parameter `continual_publish` to `true` in the configuration page, will allow EMHASS to store the optimization results as entities/sensors into seperate json files. `continual_publish` will periodically (every `freq` amount of minutes) run a publish, and publish the optimization results of each generated entities/sensors to Home Assistant.
+The current state of the sensor/entity being updated every time publish runs, selecting one of the 48 stored values, by comparing the stored values timestamps, the current timestamp and [`"method_ts_round": "first"`](#the-publish-data-specificities) to select the optimal stored value for the current state.

 option 1 and 2 are very similar, however option 2 (`continual_publish`) will require a cpu thread to constantly be run inside of EMHASS, lowering efficiency.
 The reason why you may pick one over the other is explained in more detail bellow in [continual_publish](#continual_publish-emhass-automation).

-Lastly, the automation's bellow, link a EMHASS published entities/sensor's current state to a Home Assistant entity on/off switch,  controlling a desired controllable load.
+Lastly, we can link a EMHASS published entities/sensor's current state to a Home Assistant entity on/off switch, controlling a desired controllable load.
 For example, imagine that I want to control my water heater.
 I can use a published `deferrable` EMHASS entity to control my water heaters desired behavior.
 In this case, we could use an automation like below, to control the desired water heater on and off:

 on: